 I purchased this unopened bottle of Forbidden Fruit liqueur from an old liquor store a few months ago.
 The owner told me that the store has been in operation since the end of Prohibition, so many of the old bottles on display date from the mid-part of the 20th century or earlier.
 I noticed this one hidden away on the top shelf collecting dust with its original tax seal intact (meaning never opened), so I made the owner an offer of (I think) $50, which he graciously accepted, and now this fascinating relic of midcentury cocktail culture is mine.

 Of course I have no idea how old this particular bottle is but I believe they stopped selling the stuff in the 1950s.
+(Edit: Jacquin et Cie. discontinued the product in the 1970s, a few years before introducing Chambord in the same orb-shaped bottle.
+In the latter years of FF production the product was altered to the point of being almost unrecognizable; I have read that it was entirely reformulated and became an apple liqueur shortly before its demise, so later bottlings of FF would not be at all similar to this circa 1940 bottle, its earlier incarnation.)
 It's definitely post-1936 because the booklet touts Forbidden Fruit's gold medal from that year (plus it has the typical embossed "federal law forbids sale or re-use of this bottle" statement that was required after Prohibition, from 1933 until 1964).
 So 1940s-1950s seems most likely to me.
 I wish there was some way to date the bottle precisely, because it certainly looks very old (right down to the vintage recipe booklet still strapped to the ornately banded neck).
 No idea when (or if) I'll open this, but if I do it will be a special occasion, indeed.

 A detailed history of Forbidden Fruit is nonexistent on the intertubes so any additional information will be gratefully received.